-A 2,000-acre centre of excellence, the AMID includes the University of Sheffield’s world-leading Advanced Manufacturing Research Centre (AMRC) with Boeing, and Sheffield Hallam University’s Advanced Wellbeing Research Centre (AWRC) which is set to become the most advanced research and development centre for physical activity in the world.
+Sheffield Hallam University’s Advanced Wellbeing Research Centre (AWRC), also within AMID, is set to become the most advanced research and development centre for physical activity in the world.
+Currently under construction, it will act as the research hub for the National Centre for Sports and Exercise Medicine in Sheffield.

-- The Advanced Wellbeing Research Centre (AWRC), in collaboration with Sheffield Hallam University, Toshiba, parkrun, Sheffield Children’s Hospital and others, is poised to make Sheffield City Region a centre of international excellence for health and wellbeing research.
-Our city region also has one of the UK’s largest concentrations of orthopaedic and medical device companies, making us a leader in medical diagnostics.
+In collaboration with Sheffield Hallam University, Toshiba, parkrun, Sheffield Children’s Hospital and others, AWRC is poised to make Sheffield City Region a centre of international excellence for health and wellbeing research.

 Contact one of our industry experts to discover more about the opportunities surrounding AMID.